Home » Educators » The Importance of Nursing School Accreditation » Commission on Collegiate Nursing Education (CCNE)

 Commission on Collegiate Nursing Education (CCNE)

-The US Secretary of Education officially recognizes the Commission on Collegiate Nursing Education (CCNE) as the exclusive national accreditation agency for bachelor's and graduate-degree nursing education programs.
 In 1996, the American Association of Colleges of Nursing (AACN) established the CCNE as an autonomous nursing accreditation arm to support the advancement of public health by facilitating quality standards in nursing education.

 In April 2021, AACN significantly updated its professional nursing educational frameworks at the bachelor, master, and doctoral levels.
 These updates, codified in the new Essentials: Core Competencies for Professional Nursing Education, have been designed to modernize nursing education for the 21st century and set in motion a critical shift toward competency-based learning with the explicit aim of qualifying students for practice.
 All four-year colleges and universities will gradually incorporate these changes over the next several years.

-Why Is CCNE Accreditation Important?
+Why is CCNE Accreditation Important?

 Quality, trust, and excellence in nursing professionals would quickly deteriorate if the programs that produce nurses were not held to rigorous educational standards.
 CCNE maintains quality standards of bachelor's and graduate-degree nursing education programs by encouraging ongoing self-assessment and improvement.

-In short, CCNE accredited schools and programs signal that they not only hold themselves to high standards of quality and integrity but have also been officially recognized for doing so.
-Accreditation reassures a program's students that their diploma will be credible and their education will prepare them to excel in their careers.
+In short, CCNE-accredited schools and programs signal that they not only hold themselves to high standards of quality and integrity but have also been officially recognized for doing so.
+Accreditation reassures a program's students that their diploma will be credible and that their education will prepare them to excel in their careers.
 Furthermore, accreditation attracts quality educators who appreciate being held to higher standards and making a positive and quantifiable impact on public health.

-What Is the Purpose of the CCNE?
+What Is the Purpose Of The CCNE?

 What are CCNE goals?